 Initial Application to the Board

 Now then, let me summarize what materials I submitted as a part of my initial application for licensure.
 Please bear in mind that you may need to submit different materials, depending on your situation (e.g., never licensed vs. previously licensed in another state, seeking the Health Service Provider [HSP] designation vs. not).
-Check out the Board’s “Applications and Forms” webpage for downloadable copies of many of these forms mentioned below.
+Check out the Board’s “Forms & Documents” webpage for downloadable copies of many of these forms mentioned below.

 - Cover Letter, which summarizes all materials you included in the application.
 Helps orient the reader to what you included and reduces chances of missing paperwork issues.